 Have you heard about Applicant Tracking Systems while preparing your resume?
 Of course you have.

 That’s why you’re nervously ticking, rubbing the bags under your eyes, and cradling your third cup of coffee.
-It’s why you’re frantically trying to cram your resume with keywords so that a robot will deem it worthy to be read by a hiring manager who might give you a job.
+It’s why you’re frantically trying to cram your resume with keywords to get past the “resume robots” you’ve heard about.

 Shh, shh… don’t panic.
 It’s going to be okay.
 Take a break and listen to me for a second.